Research Services and Support for Students

 We run workshops throughout the year – keep an eye on Library News and our Facebook page for more information.

-We run regular classes providing training in Endnote and Zotero.
+We run regular workshops providing training in reference management software.

 Support for Māori Students